Rome Recommendations

 Also right off of Piazza Navona is a great bookshop that we've gotten several fun coffee table books from.

-Slightly off the most beaten path is the Borghese Gallery
+Slightly off the most beaten path is the Borghese Gallery.

 Book tickets ahead to be certain you can get in to see the unbelievable sculptures by Bernini and more Caravaggio works.
 The museum is located in the lush, beautifully landscaped gardens of Villa Borghese.
 It's worth a wander through these too.